siyi-wind/AViT/README.md

 ```

 ## Model Weights
-We release the weights for AViT on ViT-Base.
+We release the weights for AViT on ViT-Base. [play.ipynb][18] showed an example that tests AViT (ViT-B based) on the 4th folder of the ISIC dataset.

 | Dataset | ISIC | DMF | SCD | PH2 |
 |----------|----------|----------|----------|----------|